Dollar struggles near 27-month lows as Fed minutes eyed

 LONDON, Aug 19 (Reuters) - The dollar struggled on Wednesday, holding a whisker above a 27-month low hit overnight, after a record run for stocks on Wall Street added to pressure on the currency from simmering trade tensions between Washington and Beijing.

-The greenback was broadly flat at 92.15 against a basket of currencies in early European trading and just a shade above a April 2018 low of 92.124 seen on Tuesday. =USD
+The greenback was broadly flat at 92.262 against a basket of currencies in European trading and just a shade above a April 2018 low of 92.124 seen on Tuesday. =USD

 The dollar index has shed more than 5% since the end of June, notching up its biggest monthly loss in a decade in July, as broad market risk sentiment has picked up and investors have bet on stronger economic recoveries outside the United States.